isamu-isozaki/teamai_test/product/index.html.md

 It's okay if your vision changes over time.
 Ideally, what you'll change are minor
 things: links, issues, smaller features.
-Large, strategic initiatives are unlikely to change frequently - when they do, it's probably worth talking about (i.e. redoing the video).
+Large, strategic initiatives are unlikely to change frequently - when they do, it's probably worth talking about (i.e. redoing the video/index.html.md).

 #### Special consideration

-The roadmap should also delimit which items will be delivered prior to the next [summit](https://about.gitlab.com/culture/summits/), as well as prior to the end of the current calendar year.
+The roadmap should also delimit which items will be delivered prior to the next [summit](https://about.gitlab.com/culture/summits/index.html.md/index.html.md), as well as prior to the end of the current calendar year.
 These delimitations will help determine both the internal and external communication for both product and marketing.

 ### Important dates PMs should keep in mind

 - **1st** - Scope/capacity for the upcoming release has been agreed on between
-  product/engineering/UX (released the month following, not the current month)
+  product/engineering/UX (released the month following, not the current month/index.html.md)
 - **7th** - Code freeze for the current release goes into effect.
-After this date you should not commit to any last minute requests (issues that are critical, such as security vulnerabilities, are generally handled directly by engineering).
-Also, update the [Kickoff document](https://docs.google.com/document/d/1ElPkZ90A8ey_iOkTvUs_ByMlwKK6NAB2VOK5835wYK0/edit) to explicitly declare which items did and did not get merged for the current release.
-Notify your manager of anything that did not make it, [if you haven't already](https://about.gitlab.com/handbook/product/#shifting-commitment-mid-iteration).
+After this date you should not commit to any last minute requests (issues that are critical, such as security vulnerabilities, are generally handled directly by engineering/index.html.md).
+Also, update the [Kickoff document](https://docs.google.com/document/d/1ElPkZ90A8ey_iOkTvUs_ByMlwKK6NAB2VOK5835wYK0/edit/index.html.md) to explicitly declare which items did and did not get merged for the current release.
+Notify your manager of anything that did not make it, [if you haven't already](https://about.gitlab.comhttps://github.com/isamu-isozaki/teamai_test/tree/master/product/#shifting-commitment-mid-iteration/index.html.md).
-- **8th** - Kickoff call for upcoming release (published the month following).
+- **8th** - Kickoff call for upcoming release (published the month following/index.html.md).
 This is a live-streamed call where PMs communicate the features their teams will focus on for the upcoming release.
 The kickoff does not have to include every single issue included in the iteration; it should focus on major work/features as defined by the `direction` label. i.e. all items